aws-samples/time-addressable-media-store-tools/README.md

 #### Enhanced Export Modal

-The export modal now supports dynamic, configurable export operations.
+The export modal supports dynamic, configurable export operations.
 Export operations are defined in a JSON configuration stored in AWS Systems Manager Parameter Store.
-See the [Export Modal Configuration](#export-modal-configuration) section for details on how to configure custom export operations.
+See [docs/OMAKASE_EXPORT_SCHEMA.md](docs/OMAKASE_EXPORT_SCHEMA.md) for details on how to configure custom export operations.

 #### Edit-by-Reference Support